Skip Navigation

 8. Bid

-The price a trader is willing to pay for shares of a stock or other asset.
+The bid is the highest price a buyer is willing to pay for a stock or other security.

 9. Bid-Ask Spread